VividFace: High-Quality and Efficient One-Step Diffusion For Video Face Enhancement: Introduction

-\pl{To address these limitations, we introduce {VividFace}, an efficient one-step diffusion framework for video face enhancement.
-Specifically, we build upon the advanced pretrained WANX~\citep{DBLP:journals/corr/abs-2503-20314} video generation model to provide strong spatiotemporal priors.
-By reformulating the traditional multi-step diffusion process into a single-step paradigm using flow matching, our method enables direct mapping from degraded inputs to high-quality outputs, greatly improving inference speed and efficiency.
-To enhance the restoration of facial details, we propose a Joint Latent-Pixel Face-Focused Training strategy that constructs facial masks aligned with the latent geometry of the VAE encoder, guiding the model to focus on key facial regions during optimization.
-Furthermore, we develop an MLLM-driven high-quality video filtering pipeline to automatically curate reliable face-centric training data, which helps overcome the data quality issues present in existing training datasets.
-Extensive experiments on both synthetic and real-world datasets demonstrate the superior performance of our approach compared to existing methods.}
+To address these limitations, we introduce \textbf{VividFace}, an efficient one-step diffusion framework for video face enhancement.
+Building upon the advanced text-to-video generation model WANX~\citep{DBLP:journals/corr/abs-2503-20314}, we leverage its robust spatiotemporal priors while reformulating the traditional multi-step diffusion process into a single-step paradigm using flow matching~\citep{esser2024scaling}.
+This reformulation enables direct and effective mapping from degraded inputs to high-quality outputs, achieving a substantial 12× speedup over SVFR~\citep{wang2025svfr} while maintaining superior visual fidelity and temporal consistency.
+Recognizing that facial regions contain the most perceptually critical features, we propose a Joint Latent-Pixel Face-Focused Training strategy that constructs spatiotemporally aligned facial masks to explicitly guide model optimization toward key facial areas in both latent and pixel spaces.
+Furthermore, to address the data quality challenges prevalent in existing face-centric datasets, we develop a high-quality video filtering pipeline driven by a Multimodal Large Language Model (MLLM).
+This pipeline automatically assesses multiple quality dimensions through carefully crafted prompts, producing our curated MLLM-Face90 dataset that ensures photorealistic facial texture learning.
+Extensive experiments on both synthetic and real-world datasets demonstrate the superior performance of our approach compared to existing methods.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item \pl{We introduce the first one-step diffusion framework tailored for video face enhancement, achieving a remarkable 12× speedup over SVFR while consistently outperforming existing methods across diverse evaluation metrics on both synthetic and real-world datasets.} \item \pl{We propose a novel Joint Latent-Pixel Face-Focused Training strategy, which provides explicit facial guidance in both latent and pixel spaces, enabling more targeted optimization of facial regions through a progressive two-stage training process.} \item \pl{We develop an automated MLLM-driven high-quality video filtering pipeline and present MLLM-Face90, a meticulously curated dataset containing 1,957 high-quality face video clips, empowering the model to learn more authentic facial textures and details.} \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \item \pl{We introduce the first one-step diffusion framework tailored for video face enhancement, achieving a remarkable 12× speedup over SVFR while consistently outperforming existing methods across diverse evaluation metrics on both synthetic and real-world datasets.} \item \pl{We propose a novel Joint Latent-Pixel Face-Focused Training strategy, which provides explicit facial guidance in both latent and pixel spaces, enabling more targeted optimization of facial regions through a progressive two-stage training process.} \item \pl{We develop an automated MLLM-driven high-quality video filtering pipeline and present MLLM-Face90, a meticulously curated dataset containing 1,957 high-quality face video clips, empowering the model to learn more authentic facial textures and details.} \end{itemize}